A limited number of grants are available to fund historic preservation activities. Grants are

 are less than $50,000.
 HRDP grants are also offered for museum projects and documentary collections projects.
 Emergency HRDP grants offer a limited amount of funds for properties needing emergency repairs (not due to lack of maintenance by the owner).
 They are available on a first come basis each fiscal year.
-Historic Site Preservation Grants (HSPG) are designed for more extensive rehabilitation projects, and the minimum grant request is $60,000; however, the program has not funded by the state since 2011.
-These grants are only available to
+Information can be found on these programs at https://iowaculture.gov/about-us/about/grants/historical-resource-development-program

 Certified Local Governments (CLGs) (certified historic preservation commissions) in both Iowa and Illinois can also qualify for CLG grants.
 These grants fund historic